Behavioural Optometry – Questions Answered

 Why would anyone consider Behavioural Optometry?

-Quite simply Behavioural Optometry can explain and treat performance difficulties that standard optometry cannot.
+Quite simply Behavioural Optometry can sometimes explain and treat performance difficulties that standard optometry cannot.

-Here are just a few examples of performance difficulties that standard Optometry cannot explain – but Behavioural Optometry can:
+Here are just a few examples of performance difficulties that are more easily explained using the Behavioural Optometry visual model:

 Why is it that a child who can see the board perfectly well when they start to copy from it struggles increasingly to focus both board and book over time?